SimpleRiver/SimpleRiver/README.md

 ### Hi there 👋

-My name is Justin and I'm a computer Science student from California.
+My name is Justin and I'm a Computer Science student from California.
 Some info about me below.

 📜 Experience: